FurkanGozukara/Stable-Diffusion/Tutorials/1-Click-DeepFake-Tutorial.md

 https://visualstudio.microsoft.com/visual-cpp-build-tools/

-Here screenshot of isntall click to see full size : https://i.imgur.com/7hM2Vsz.png
+Here screenshot of install of C++ > click to see : https://i.imgur.com/7hM2Vsz.png

 **Download and install Python 3.10.9 and git**